A free tool costing more than $14.000/year in lost time - is that a free tool?

 - No exporting story points back into Jira

-Skipping all these tasks saves a lot more than one minute of Scrum masters time.
+Skipping all these tasks saves more than one minute of Scrum master's time.
 In addition:

 When our team started using Smart Guess, the story estimation effort dropped significantly, powered by one-click estimates within the Jira issue.
-The biggest relief was our development team started giving estimates asynchronously when browsing the backlog.
+The most significant relief was our development team began giving estimates when browsing the backlog.
 Without anyone asking them to do so!

 So given this, even though a better solution might cost a couple of thousand dollars/year, it has the potential to pay back multiple times every year.
-This is why Smart Guess was built to work in perfect harmony with the Jira Issue and the Jira Backlog - optimizing the flow of work for everyone taking part in story estimation.
+This is why Smart Guess was built to work perfectly with the Jira Issue and the Jira Backlog - optimizing the flow of work for everyone taking part in story estimation.